casefoundation/IIRMa/Readme.md

 product for their own new projects.
-The code powering the relationship map visualization, filtering options and insights section will be open and free to use on the Case Foundation's GitHub account, as the
+The code powering the relationship map visualization, filtering options and insights section will be open and free to use on the Case Foundation's GitHub account, as the Investment Visualization Toolkit.
-\*Relationship Map Visualization.
 While the basis of our original Impact Investing Network Map was to display historical direct investments made into companies by investors using publicly available data, with the open source Investment Visualization Toolkit, users can